Lindamood-Bell® Programs

 Multi-Sensory Language-Based Programming

-Weak Concept Imagery
+Weak Concept Imagery.

 A primary cause of language comprehension problems is difficulty creating an imagined gestalt.
 This is called weak concept imagery.